ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

    By default, Ansible uses Python 2 in order to maintain compatibility with older distributions such as RHEL 6.
 However, some Linux distributions (Gentoo, Arch) may not have a Python 2.X interpreter installed by default.
-On those systems, you should install one, and set the 'ansible_python_interpreter' variable in inventory (see :doc:`intro_inventory`) to point at your 2.X Python.
+On those systems, you should install one, and set the 'ansible_python_interpreter' variable in inventory (see :ref:`inventory`) to point at your 2.X Python.
 Distributions like Red Hat Enterprise Linux, CentOS, Fedora, and Ubuntu all have a 2.X interpreter installed by default and this does not apply to those distributions.
 This is also true of nearly all Unix systems.